Roeikol/kape-intego-pricing/README.md

+First, clone "kape-intego-prcing-server" repo and follow its readme,

-First, run the development server:
+Then, clone this repo and run the development server:

 ```bash
 npm run dev